bassettsj/getting-started-with-grunt/slides/what-is-grunt.md

 ## What is Grunt?

-![Screenshot of codekit for mac showing project files in the directory][codekit]<!-- element. <!-- .element: class="fragment" data-fragment-index="0" -->
+![Screenshot of codekit for mac showing project files in the directory][codekit]

 [codekit]: img/codekit.jpg

 note:

-- Automates repetative tasks primairly used when developing frontend applications.
-- Robust plugin ecosystem and easy to use API for custom tasks.
-- Verbose configuration.
+- It could be compared to CodeKit or any of the gui tools that help us build websites.